-As influencer content marketing crosses over to B2B marketing strategies, it is clear that many B2C influencer companies are facilitating social influencers.
-This tends to be measured by most influencer platforms as the number of followers or shares/retweets, blog comments, etc., which leads you to professional opinionators, often journalists, who have a lot of followers on social media.
+As practitioner content marketing integrates itself into B2B marketing strategies, it is clear that many B2C influencer companies are facilitating social influencers.
+Generally, influencer platforms measure the number of followers, shares, retweets and blog comments.
+Based on these metrics alone, it’s tempting to choose influencers who are professional “opinionators” – often journalists – who have a lot of followers on social media.

 If your only goal is to get your product mentioned on TechCrunch, this will be enough for you.
-If, however, your goal is to persuade a technical person that your company understands their world, that your company is THE EXPERT in a space that is a small niche populated with lots of players (like, oh, container security, or biotech and AI), then press release-fueled product stories in the popular press, however technical the bent, will be insufficient to turn clicks into customers.
+In practitioner marketing, however, if you intend to persuade a technical person that your company understands their world – that your company is THE EXPERT in a space that is a small niche populated with lots of players (like, oh, container security, or biotech and AI) – then press-release-fueled product stories in the popular press, however technical the bent, will be insufficient to turn clicks into customers.

 Say “Influencer,” Mean “Practitioner”

-What is truly persuasive to a deeply technical person is a detail-fueled opinion about technical issues by another technical person.
-It is an expertise-riddled diatribe that packs a passionate punch.
+Detail-fueled opinions about technical issues, by a technical person, are truly persuasive to deeply technical people.
+Consequently, it is an expertise-riddled diatribe that packs a passionate punch.
 Yes, I’m talking about passion.
-Wet, hot code—code expertly wielded by a developer facing the same problem as his audience, not just a marketer or journalist glibly summarizing the high points.
-It is trench warfare, but reported from the trench, not a studio in New York.
+Wet, hot code—code expertly wielded by a developer facing the same problem as the audience, not just a marketer or journalist glibly summarizing the high points.
+It is trench warfare, but reported from the trench, not an agency in New York.

-A practitioner lives or dies by her ability to use tools to solve her problems—even more, by anticipating a problem.
+A practitioner lives and dies by the ability to use tools to both anticipate and solve problems.
 So when a practitioner says, “Hey, this is an emerging unaddressed problem, and here is the right way to think about it,” fellow practitioners listen.

-Ultimately, the arc of content marketing campaigns is to attract, educate and persuade.
-Without this tempting configuration, you are putting out information that will face the closed lips of a recalcitrant toddler.
+Ultimately, the goal of content marketing campaigns is to attract, educate, and persuade.
+Without this tempting configuration, you put out information to the closed lips of a recalcitrant toddler.

-In order to get consumption, and even better, conversion—your practitioner has to be indistinguishable from your customer, not your company.
-And winning that imitation game is what persuades customers that you really get them, and can help them.
+In order to get consumption (even better, conversion), your practitioner has to be indistinguishable from your customer, not your company.
+And winning that imitation game is what persuades customers that you really understand them and can help them.

 So, how does practitioner content stack up at each step?

 - Attract.
-Practitioner content will entice skeptical customers by focusing on a niche problem that is faced at the monitor level, not the C-suite.
-Influencer content may gloss over this issue as one of many, focusing on a larger theme.
+Practitioner-marketing content will entice skeptical customers by focusing on a niche problem faced at the monitor level, not the C-suite.
+Conversely, influencer content may gloss over this issue as one of many, focusing on a larger theme.

 - Educate.
 Practitioner content is deeply technical.
-It has to be in order to educate another deeply technical person.
+In order to educate another deeply technical person, it has to be.
 It raises issues, and educates readers about the right approach.
 It doesn’t necessarily promote a product directly.
 Influencer content is probably technical and accurate, but will likely not go into enough detail to inform someone who is already somewhat of an expert.

 - Persuade.
-The art of persuasion is in the beautiful storyline developed by the practitioner whose rant resonates and solution works.
+The art of persuasion is in the beautiful storyline developed by the practitioner whose rant resonates, and whose solution works.
 The heart of the practitioner and the customer beat as one for a brief moment.
-The influencer will get the occasional nod and snort, but no heart-beating unity.
+Influencers who are not practitioners will get the occasional nod and snort, but no heart-beating unity.

 Practitioner Content Matters Even More in Tight Markets

 Yet, we all know people use facts to justify emotions.
 When facing a technical skeptic, this doesn’t mean paying a journalist or celebrity to use and talk about your product.
-Even if Elon Musk was your spokesperson, if he couldn’t speak directly to the technical problem, and the innovative solution and implementation at a detailed, technical level, he would be dismissed as a talking head.
+Even if Elon Musk was your spokesperson, if he couldn’t speak directly to the technical problem and present the innovative solution plus implementation at a detailed, technical level, he would be dismissed as another talking head.

 Instead, enlist the practitioner.
 Developers have very strong emotions tied to their work.
 Engage them as only a fellow practitioner can engage them—with deeply technical content.